conan-io/docs/examples/extensions/deployers/sources/custom_deployer_sources.rst

 In this example we are going to see how to create and use a custom deployer.
-This deployer copies all the source files from your dependencies and puts them in a specific output folder
+This deployer copies all the source files from your dependencies and puts them into a specific output folder

 .. note::